-Life Insurance Premiums: Any amount that you pay towards life insurance premium for yourself, your spouse or your children can also be included in Section 80C deduction.
-Please note that life insurance premium paid by you for your parents (father / mother / both) or your in-laws is not eligible for deduction under section 80C.
-If you are paying premium for more than one insurance policy, all the premiums can be included.
+Any amount that you pay towards life insurance premium for yourself, your spouse or your children can also be included in Section 80C deduction.
+Please note that life insurance premium paid by you for your parents (father/mother / both) or your in-laws is not eligible for deduction under section 80C.
+If you are paying the premium for more than one insurance policy, all the premiums can be included.
 It is not necessary to have the insurance policy from Life Insurance Corporation (LIC) â€“ even insurance bought from private players can be considered here.

-Infrastructure Bonds: These are also popularly called Infra Bonds.
-These are issued by infrastructure companies, and not the government.
+These are also popularly called Infra Bonds.
+These are issued by infrastructure companies and not the government.
 The amount that you invest in these bonds can also be included in Sec 80C deductions.

-- Who has attained age of 60 years or above on the date of opening of the account.
+- Who has attained an age of 60 years or above on the date of opening of the account?

 - Who has attained the age 55 years or more but less than 60 years and has retired under a Voluntary Retirement Scheme or a Special Voluntary Retirement Scheme on the date of opening of the account within three months from the date of retirement.

-- No age limit for the retired personnel of Defence services provided they fulfill other specified conditions.
+- No age limit for the retired personnel of Defense services provided they fulfill other specified conditions.

 Others: Apart form the major avenues listed above, there are some other things, like childrenâ€™s education expense (for which you need receipts), that can be claimed as deductions under Section 80C.

 So, where should you invest?